 The Erosion of My Relationship with My Landlord

-It happened on June 2nd, 2022.
-My boyfriend and I were redecorating the back bedroom, when my drill hit a small, copper water pipe.
+It happened at about 8:30 pm, on June 2nd, 2022.
+My boyfriend and I were redecorating the (first floor) back bedroom, when my drill hit a small, copper water pipe.
 Water started gushing out of the 1/4" hole in the wall.
-Dave ran downstairs, to attempt to turn off the water, since he'd seen a valve, a few weeks prior, while helping me deal with the ongoing rat infestation.
+Dave ran downstairs, to attempt to turn off the water, since he'd seen a valve, a few weeks prior, while helping me deal with the ongoing (severe and extremely dangerous) rat infestation.
 Meanwhile, I ran to grab a bucket.
-After successfully turning off the water, we knocked on the door of 1R, and MO told us that indeed, their water was no longer working.
+After successfully turning off the water, we knocked on the door of 1R, and MO told us that their water was no longer working.
 He was very understanding -- we all noted that the placement of a water pipe, directly behind the sheetrock in my bedroom, seemed unusual and incorrect (possibly another code violation).
 We talked about calling the landlord to repair the pipe.
 He was certain that based on his interaction with Ms. Chow, over the past 11 years, she wouldn't "fix it for weeks."
 He continued to lament the fact that he and his family would likely have to go without water for an extended period.
-I felt terrible about that, but also feared the ire and wrath of the landlord towards me.
-The subsequent decision to call an emergency plumber, and pay for it myself, was an easy and immediate one.
+I felt terrible about that, but also feared what was sure to be backlash from the landlord, towards me.
+The subsequent decision to call a (well reviewed, purportedly licensed) emergency plumber, who I'd used in the past, and pay for it myself, was an easy and immediate one.